decred/dcrdocs/docs/advanced/full-node.md

 1. **Download and install dcrd**
 	- Follow the instructions for your OS in the [CLI Installation guide](https://docs.decred.org/wallets/cli/cli-installation/).
 The `dcrd` executable will be installed in a directory named `/decred` under your OS's home directory.
-2. **Start `dcrd`**
+1. **Start `dcrd`**
 	- Navigate to the `/decred` directory and launch `dcrd`.
 See the [Operating System Differences](../wallets/cli/os-differences.md) page for OS-specific commands.
 	- `dcrd` will boot up, begin connecting to peers and downloading the full Decred blockchain.
-3. **(Optional) Create wallet**
-	- If you would like to use your full node to validate and broadcast your wallet's transactions, you'll need to create and set up a wallet.
-See the [dcrwallet Setup Guide](../wallets/cli/dcrwallet-setup.md) for instructions.
-4. **Enable incoming connections**
+1. **Enable incoming connections**
 	- `dcrd` will automatically begin downloading the blockchain and connecting to peers.
-However, if you want to help the network and have your node start validating transactions, you'll need to configure your internet router to allow inbound connections.
+However, if you want to help the network and have your node start validating transactions, you'll need to open a port for incoming internet traffic.
+This may require changing the settings of your router (to allow outbound connections).
+If this is the case:
 		1. Find your [Local IP address](https://www.howtogeek.com/236838/how-to-find-any-devices-ip-address-mac-address-and-other-network-connection-details/) and [External IP address](https://whatismyipaddress.com/).
-		2. Edit the settings of your router to open port 9108 (port forwarding).
+		1. Edit the settings of your router to open port 9108 (port forwarding).
 This [process](https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router) depends on the type of router you have.
-	- If running a firewall, you'll also need to configure it to allow connections on port 9108.
+	- If running a firewall, you'll also need to configure it to allow inbound connections on port 9108.
-5. **Wait for dcrd to sync**
+1. **Wait for dcrd to sync**
 	- Check a Decred block explorer such as [dcrdata](https://dcrdata.decred.org/) and wait until the block height displayed matches the block height shown locally.
-5. **Restart dcrd**
+1. **Restart dcrd**
 	- Restart `dcrd` and pass it your external IP address using the following flag `--externalip=[your.external.ip]`
 	- If you don't wish to pass your IP address every time you restart `dcrd`, you can put it in dcrd's [configuration file](../wallets/cli/startup-basics.md#configuration-file-locations).
+1. **Leave running**
+	-  Leave your node running, online, in a safe space, 24/7/365.

 Congratulations, you are now running a Decred full node to support the network!